Everything You Need to Know About Texas No Fault Divorce Laws

 Child Custody and Support in

-The well-being of children becomes the paramount consideration when they are involved in a divorce.
-Children born during the marriage must be included in the divorce and are subject to custody determinations.
-In Texas, child custody arrangements focus on the child’s best interest, with joint custody being preferred to ensure both parents share responsibilities and decision-making.
+When children are involved in a divorce, their well-being takes top priority.
+Courts must include all children born during the marriage in custody determinations.
+In Texas, judges focus on the child’s best interests, often favoring joint custody so both parents can share responsibilities and make important decisions together.

 Child support in a no fault divorce is based on each parent’s income, the time each parent spends with the child, and the child’s specific needs.
 This ensures that both parents contribute to the child’s financial needs according to their ability.